golba98/SynchroEdit/PERFORMANCE_PLAN.md

-# Performance Plan: Accelerating Document Generation

-This plan outlines strategies to significantly increase the speed of document generation and initial load times for SynchroEdit, focusing on architecture and data flow optimizations without immediate code implementation.

-## 1. Bottleneck Analysis (Current State)
-*   **Client-Side Initialization:** Currently, the client (browser) is responsible for initializing the first page structure upon connection.
-This creates a "round-trip" delay:
-    1. Client connects.
-    2. Client sees empty doc.
-    3. Client creates page structure.
-    4. Client syncs back to server.
-*   **Sequential Loading:** The application loads the UI shell, then connects WebSocket, then fetches data.
-*   **Database Writes:** New documents might be synchronously writing initial state to MongoDB before confirming creation.

-## 2. Server-Side Pre-Initialization (The "Hot Start" Strategy)
-**Goal:** eliminate the client-side "first page creation" step.

-*   **Server-Side Templates:** When `POST /api/documents` is called, the server should generate the initial Yjs binary state (with Page 1 already created) and save it to MongoDB immediately.
-*   **Pre-computed State:** Store a "blank document" Yjs state buffer in memory or cache.
-When a new doc is requested, clone this buffer instead of building it from scratch.
-*   **Zero-Latency Connect:** When the client connects via WebSocket, the document is *already populated*.
-The client simply renders it immediately upon the first sync step, removing the "wait -> check empty -> create -> sync" cycle.

-## 3. Optimistic UI & Local First
-**Goal:** Make the UI interactive immediately, before the server responds.

-*   **Local Shell Generation:** The "New Document" button should immediately navigate to the editor and render a local, temporary "Untitled" document in memory.
-*   **Background Sync:** While the user starts typing, the app performs the API call to create the ID and connect the WebSocket in the background.
-*   **Seamless Transition:** Once the server connection is established, merge the local changes (typed during the wait) with the server state transparently.

-## 4. Database Optimization
-**Goal:** Reduce `createDocument` API latency.

-*   **Async Persistence:** The `createDocument` API endpoint should only create the metadata (ID, Owner).
-The heavy Yjs state initialization can be deferred or handled by the WebSocket server upon first connection.
-*   **Read vs. Write Models:** Use a lightweight model for the document list (just title/date) and a heavy model for content.
-Don't load full document content just to verify existence.

-## 5. Network & Caching
-**Goal:** Faster asset delivery.

-*   **Aggressive Caching:** Ensure `y-websocket`, `quill`, and other static assets have long-term cache headers (Immutable).
-*   **Resource Preloading:** Use `<link rel="preload">` for critical scripts in `index.html`.
-*   **Connection Warm-up:** If the user hovers over "New Document", start opening the WebSocket connection or fetching the ticket in anticipation.

-## 6. Execution Steps (Summary)
-1.  **Refactor Backend:** Move initial page creation logic from Client (`editor.js`) to Server (`documentController.js` or `documentSocket.js`).
-2.  **Update API:** Ensure `POST /create` returns the new ID instantly.
-3.  **Frontend Optimism:** Render the editor immediately on button click, using a temporary ID if necessary, then URL swap.
+PERFORMANCE PLAN: ACCELERATING DOCUMENT GENERATION

+1. BOTTLENECK ANALYSIS (CURRENT STATE)
+- Client-Side Initialization: The browser currently handles the first page structure, causing a delay as it waits for a round-trip connection before creating content.
+- Sequential Loading: The UI loads, then the socket connects, then data is fetched.
+This should be parallelized.
+- Database Writes: New documents may be waiting for full database confirmation before the UI responds.

+2. SERVER-SIDE PRE-INITIALIZATION (THE "HOT START" STRATEGY)
+Goal: Eliminate the client-side "first page creation" step.
+- Server-Side Templates: The server generates the initial Yjs binary state (with Page 1 pre-created) during the API call.
+- Pre-computed State: Keep a "blank document" Yjs buffer in memory.
+  Clone this buffer for new docs instead of building it from scratch.
+- Zero-Latency Connect: Ensure the document is already populated on the server so the client renders it instantly upon first sync.

+3. OPTIMISTIC UI AND LOCAL FIRST
+Goal: Make the UI interactive immediately.
+- Local Shell Generation: The "New Document" button should instantly render a local, temporary editor in memory.
+- Background Sync: While the user begins typing, the app handles API creation and WebSocket connection in the background.
+- Seamless Transition: Merge local changes with the server state transparently once the connection is established.

+4. DATABASE OPTIMIZATION
+Goal: Reduce API latency.
+- Async Persistence: Create document metadata (ID/Owner) instantly, deferring heavy state initialization to the socket layer.
+- Lightweight Models: Use a small model for the document list.
+  Avoid loading full content just to verify a document exists.

+5. NETWORK AND CACHING
+Goal: Faster asset delivery.
+- Aggressive Caching: Set long-term cache headers for libraries like Yjs, WebSocket, and Quill.
+- Resource Preloading: Use link preloading in index.html for critical scripts.
+- Connection Warm-up: Start the WebSocket handshake as soon as the user hovers over the "New Document" button.

+6. EXECUTION SUMMARY
+1. Refactor Backend: Move page creation logic from the client to the server controllers.
+2. Update API: Ensure document creation returns an ID instantly.
+3. Frontend Optimism: Load the editor layout immediately on click and swap the URL once the server confirms the ID.